Since the previous Edge for Private Cloud Feature Release, the following releases have occurred and are included in this Feature Release:

 Keystore and Target Server name validation

-The names of keystores and Target Servers cannot contain special characters.
-Only alphanumeric characters are allowed.
+The names of keystores and Target Servers can be 255 characters max and can contain letters, numbers, spaces, hyphens, underscores, and periods.
 Edge now validates this at create time.
 (MGMT-4098)

 The following bugs are fixed in this release.
 This list is primarily for users checking to see if their support tickets have been fixed.
 It's not designed to provide detailed information for all users.